okv/east/README.md

 ts-node $(which east) migrate
 ```

-Just be sure to specify `--migrationExtension ts` so that `east` does look for
+Just be sure to specify `--migration-extension ts` so that `east` does look for
 TypeScript files when `require()`-ing the migration scripts.